-Peter Geoghegan is an Irish writer, broadcaster and investigations editor at the award-winning news website openDemocracy.
-He led openDemocracy‘s investigations into dark money in British politics that were nominated for a 2019 British Journalism award and the Paul Foot award.
+Peter Geoghegan is an Irish writer, broadcaster and editor-in-chief at the award-winning news website openDemocracy.
+He led openDemocracy‘s investigations into dark money in British politics that were nominated for a 2019 and 2020 British Journalism award and the Paul Foot award in 2019 and 2021.
+He became editor-in-chief and CEO at openDemocracy in September 2021.

 His journalism has appeared in numerous national and international titles including New York Times, the Guardian, the London Review of Books, the Irish Times, the Scotsman and many other publications.
 He has made documentaries for BBC Radio Four, worked on investigative TV programmes for Channel 4 and regularly appears on British and international broadcast outlets.